tensorwerk/hangar-py/docs/quickstart.rst

-Please refer to the :ref:`ref-tutorial` for examples, or :ref:`ref-concepts` to review the core concepts of the Hangar system
+Please refer to the :ref:`ref-tutorial` for examples, or :ref:`ref-concepts` to review the core concepts of the Hangar system.